mushrifa-hussain/Javascript-calculator/README.md

-🚀 **JavaScript Console Challenge – Simple Calculator**
+🚀 JavaScript Console Challenge – Simple Calculator

-As part of my JavaScript practice, I built a **simple calculator program** that performs basic arithmetic operations using **user input from the browser prompt**.
+I built a simple calculator using JavaScript that performs basic arithmetic operations based on user input.

-*🔹 The program asks the user to enter two numbers.
-*🔹 Then it asks for the type of operation (addition, subtraction, multiplication, division, or modulus).
-*🔹 Using a **switch statement**, the program performs the selected operation and displays the result using an alert.
+The program asks the user to enter two numbers and the type of operation (addition, subtraction, multiplication, division, or modulus).
+Using a **switch statement**, it performs the selected operation and displays the result.

-💡 During this exercise, I also learned an important JavaScript concept:
-`prompt()` returns values as **strings**, so inputs must be converted to numbers to avoid issues like string concatenation during addition.
+While building this, I learned an important JavaScript concept: **prompt() returns values as strings**, so we must convert them to numbers using `Number()` to avoid issues like string concatenation during addition.

 This small challenge helped me practice:
-✅ User input handling in JavaScript
+• Taking user input using prompt()
-✅ Type conversion using `Number()`
+• Type conversion in JavaScript
-✅ Control flow using `switch` statements
+• Using switch statements
-✅ Basic arithmetic operations
+• Performing arithmetic operations

-Step by step, improving my **JavaScript fundamentals** and problem-solving skills. 💻
+Continuing to strengthen my JavaScript fundamentals step by step. 💻

-#JavaScript #WebDevelopment #CodingPractice #BeginnerProjects #LearningInPublic
+#JavaScript #WebDevelopment #Learning #CodingPractice